Leonetienne/mpos/readme.md

 ## Documentation:
 ```
-A super simple command line tool to set the mouse position.
+A super simple command line tool to set the mouse position. v1

 ==== AVAILABLE PARAMETERS ====

 --x   -x   INT   incompatibilities=[--delta-x]   The x coordinate to set the cursor to.
-If no information on x is supplied, the current position will be used.
+If no information on x is suppli
+ed, the current position will be used.

 --delta-y   -dy   INT   incompatibilities=[--y]   Move the cursor by --delta-y pixels on the y axis.
-If no information on y is supplied, the current position will be used.
+If no information o
+n y is supplied, the current position will be used.

 --y   -y   INT   incompatibilities=[--delta-y]   The y coordinate to set the cursor to.
-If no information on y is supplied, the current position will be used.
+If no information on y is suppli
+ed, the current position will be used.

 --delta-x   -dx   INT   incompatibilities=[--x]   Move the cursor by --delta-x pixels on the x axis.
-If no information on x is supplied, the current position will be used.
+If no information o
+n x is supplied, the current position will be used.

 --disable-dpi-scaling   --no-dpi   VOID   Don't make this process DPI aware.
-This may result in inaccurate cursor positions.
+This may result in inaccurate cursor positi
+ons.

+--get-position   -gp   VOID   Just print the cursors position and exit.

 --version   -v   VOID   Will just print the version and exits.
 ```